 First, you’ll need to decide on a space, and quite possibly that could be the hardest part.
 How close is it to your home?
 Does it have great ventilation?
 Heat, toxic fumes and dust can be detrimental for your health, so making sure there is plenty of fresh air to circulate your studio is key.
 Your kiln will also need a good amount of space around so the air can leave the bungholes.

 Two essential things you’ll need to get started are electricity and water.
-Your new studio must have a decent supply of running water, and in terms of electricity you’ll need to ensure there are enough plug sockets for all of your equipment and for lighting.
-Before buying your kiln or renting your studio (whichever comes first), you’ll need to look up the power supply of the kiln if it’s a three-phase amp ("a common method of alternating current, electric power generation, transmission and distribution").
-If your studio can only take a single-phase amp (through a normal power socket), then you’ll have to get an electrician to increase the power supply, so it is able to cope with a three-phase kiln.
+Your new studio must have a decent supply of running water, and in terms of electricity, you’ll need to ensure there are enough plug sockets for all of your equipment and lighting.
+Before buying your kiln or renting your studio (whichever comes first), you’ll need to look up the power supply of the kiln if it’s a three-phase amp ("a common method of alternating current, electric power generation, transmission, and distribution").
+If your studio can only take a single-phase amp (through a normal power socket), then you’ll have to get an electrician to increase the power supply, so it can cope with a three-phase kiln.

 What Equipment Will You Need?

-Then, of course, there’s your tools… work out your essential tool kit and go from there.
-Our basic tool kit checklist would include: a wooden and a plastic rib, a wire tool for cutting clay, several sponges, a wooden knife, a ruler, some callipers, a turntable (or banding wheel) and plenty of paint brushes for glazing or tongs if you prefer to dip glaze.
+Then, of course, there are your tools… work out your essential tool kit and go from there.
+Our basic tool kit checklist would include a wooden and a plastic rib, a wire tool for cutting clay, several sponges, a wooden knife, a ruler, some calipers, a turntable (or banding wheel) and plenty of paintbrushes for glazing or tongs if you prefer to dip glaze.

 How to Plan Your Space Properly